liangbaochang/Learning-warehouse/README.md

 # Learning-warehouse
-Here is a study of paradise, hope everybody progresses together
+Here is a study of paradise, hope everybody progresses together.